Princeton-Cabernet/BeauCoup/README.md

 `python3 BeauCoup/py/singlequery.py --threshold 1000 --repeat 100 /path/to/trace.npy /path/to/output.pkl Sampling 1.0 0.1 0.01 0.001`
 The algorithm can be changed to `CC`/`NSUM`.

 Here, we specify a list of gamma values `1.0 0.1 0.01 0.001` corresponding to average per-packet memory access limit.

-Note that the parameter specified here does not directly reflect the number of actual memory access made by the algorithm, and is only used for reference.
-In the evaluation, we scale the actual number of memory access recorded in the report to more accurately reflect the number of memory words accessed.
+This is only used for suggestion, and we later parse the output report to recover the actual memory access made by the algorithm.

+#### Plotting

 To parse and plot the pickle files, please run `python3 BeauCoup/py/plot_singlequery.py /path/to/output.pkl /path/to/plot.png`.
-This loads and plots a single accuracy vs memory access profile curve.
+This loads and plots a single accuracy profile curve, with average memory access per packet on x-axis and mean relative error on y-axis.

+The memory access unit for `NSUM` is per sketch entry write (one word per write), for `Sampling` is per packet (accessing 2 words to write each IP pair), and for `BeauCoup` is per coupon (accessing 3 words to collect a coupon).
+Please scale accordingly when overlaying the different curves for comparison.

 # Citing BeauCoup